umarhassan-mitodl/21h.380j-fall-2013/content/pages/syllabus.md

 Things to Remember
 ------------------

 Written assignments should represent original and individual work.
-For a detailed discussion of what this means, see the "[Academic Integrity at MIT](http://web.mit.edu/academicintegrity/)" handbook.
+For a detailed discussion of what this means, see the "{{% resource_link "4515ed2c-b82e-4fb1-8b0e-eb7df81fee60" "Academic Integrity at MIT" %}}" handbook.

 Assignments are to be handed in on time.
 If an extension becomes necessary it should be requested ahead of the due date.
 Otherwise, lateness will be penalized.